-Drunk drivers are the cause of around 29 deaths per day in this country.
-Because driving drunk is a decision that a person has to make purposefully, each of those deaths was preventable.
-On top of those deaths, there are countless other victims who suffer injuries in crashes caused by impaired drivers.
+Drunk drivers are the cause of approximately 29 deaths per day in this country.
+Because driving drunk is a voluntary decision that a driver has to make purposefully, each death caused by drunk driver is preventable.
+In addition to those who lose their lives, there are countless other victims who suffer injuries in crashes caused by impaired drivers.

-Around 28% of traffic deaths were caused by an impaired driver in 2016, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention Approximately, in 2016, approximately 28% of traffic deaths were caused by an impaired driver.
 Around 16% of all motor vehicle crashes were due to drugs that same year.

 - 27% were 25 to 34 years old

 - 26% were 21 to 24 years old

 - 22% were 35 to 44 years old

 The problem of drunk driving isn't something that's associated with people who make a one-time mistake of driving drunk.
 Drivers who are legally intoxicated are 4.5 times more likely to already have at least one drunk driving conviction than drivers who have no alcohol in their system at the time of a crash.